kumar9249/kumar9249/README.md

 Hi 👋
 This is Ayush Kumar 😊

-I'm a Senior CSE Undergrad (2018-2022) 🎓
+I'm a CSE undergrad (2018-2022) and a budding DATA professional.

-Interested in the field of Data Science & Analytics. 📊
+I have 11+ months of industry experience and decent knowledge in the field of DS/ML/DL.

-With -
+I am -
-• 15+ months of self learning experience
-• 7+ months of paid working experience

-Having decent knowledge of different Machine Learning algorithms and the mathematical concepts behind them. 📈

-I am keen to learn new techniques & concepts, passionate about handling and processing raw data,

-gathering insights from it through statistical modeling and applying machine learning to solve real world problems.

-Skilled in C, Python & SAS programming languages 👨‍💻
+-> Skilled in Python & SAS programming languages.

-Proficient in working on MySQL, MS Excel & Power BI 🖲️
+-> Proficient in MySQL, MS Excel and Power BI.
+-> Familier with Tableau, BigQuery and Dataiku DSS.

 Reach me at ayushxyz108@gmail.com